rick/security/secure-groups-setup.md

  - [ ] Enable two-factor authentication on DropBox
  - [ ] Enable two-factor authentication on your email account.
+ - [ ] Enable two-factor authentication on your ProtonMail account.
  - [ ] Enable two-factor authentication on your bank accounts.
  - [ ] Enable two-factor authentication at your domain name registrar if you own any Internet domain names.